 Escalation is part of the job description

-Recovery isn’t linear.
+Recovery isn't linear—good programs know this.
 A program needs a clear, fast path when someone needs more support, not a slow “please call this number” handoff.

-The difference between a good and bad system often comes down to one question: Can the member move to the right level of care without restarting the entire process?
+The difference between good and bad often boils down to one question: Can the member move to the right level of care without restarting the entire process?

 The hidden failure mode: “payer ping-pong” across EAP, behavioral, medical, and PBM

-On the employer side, addiction recovery rarely sits in one clean bucket.
-It touches multiple benefit channels that may be administered by different organizations with different rules.
+On the employer side, addiction recovery rarely sits in one bucket.
+It touches multiple benefit channels administered by different organizations with different rules.

-When vendors aren’t built to coordinate across those lanes, members get bounced.
-And in recovery, being bounced doesn’t feel like “administration”-it feels like rejection.
+When vendors don't coordinate across those lanes, members bounce.
+And in recovery, “bounced” feels like rejection, not administration.

 Why most ROI conversations don't land with CFOs

-Vendors often sell addiction programs on long-term outcomes: fewer ER visits, fewer inpatient admissions, better stability.
-Those outcomes matter, but they’re slow to prove and hard to attribute, especially in a complex population.
+Vendors often sell on long-term outcomes—fewer ER visits, fewer inpatient admissions, better stability.
+Those matter, but they're slow to prove and hard to attribute, especially in a complex population.

-The more credible early value-rarely marketed, but often real-comes from claims hygiene and billing friction reduction.
+The early value—rarely marketed, but often real—comes from claims hygiene and billing friction reduction.
 Addiction-related care can generate expensive leakage through out-of-network facility use, authorization missteps, and billing inconsistencies.
-Programs that steer care correctly and reduce avoidable billing problems can show financial signal earlier than “big outcome” stories.
+Programs that steer care correctly and reduce avoidable billing problems can show financial signal faster than “big outcome” stories.

 Incentives: powerful when done right, damaging when done wrong

-Employers like incentives because they can drive engagement.
-But addiction recovery is not the place for blunt “pay-for-outcome” tactics.
-Incentives tied to proof of sobriety can feel coercive, stigmatizing, or like surveillance-and they can create compliance and equity concerns depending on how they’re structured.
+Employers love incentives—they drive engagement.
+But recovery isn't the place for blunt “pay-for-outcome” tactics.
+Incentives tied to proof of sobriety can feel coercive, stigmatizing, or like surveillance—and they can create compliance and equity concerns.

-A safer, more effective approach is to reward stability-building behaviors-the steps that predict better outcomes without forcing members to “perform” recovery.
+A better approach: reward stability-building behaviors—the steps that predict better outcomes without forcing members to “perform” recovery.

 Done well, incentives reduce friction and reinforce momentum.
 Done poorly, they add pressure and reduce trust.